 During the summer months, the temperatures in British Columbia can exceed 30°C (86°F), sometimes reaching the mid to high 30's in some parts of the province.
 Too much heat can be harmful to your health and cause heat-related illnesses.

 Heat-related illness is the result of your body gaining heat faster than it can cool itself down.
 Those at increased risk for heat-related illness include: infants and children, people 65 years of age or older, and people who do a lot of physical activity or work in a hot environment.
 In most cases, heat-related illnesses are preventable.

 Learn more about heat-related illness and get tips on how to stay cool when it's hot outside.

-When it’s hot outside, it can be easy to become dehydrated or suffer from a heat-related illness.
-Click on the links below to learn how you can beat the heat, to keep yourself and your family safe and healthy.
+When it's hot outside, it can be easy to become dehydrated or suffer from a heat-related illness.
+Learn how you can beat the heat, to keep yourself and your family safe and healthy.